SambaCommunications/Samba-iOS-SDK/README.md

 * CoreMedia.framework
 * SystemConfiguration.framework

-Beside these, other external frameworks were used:
+Beside these, other external frameworks are used:

 * youtube_ios_player_helper.framework
 * KissXML.framework